Meatpackers cautiously reopen plants amid coronavirus fears

 About 250 employees were told to report to work on Monday, according to the union that represents them.
 The plant employees about 3,700 workers and produces roughly 5% of the nation's pork.

-Salaheldin Ahmed, who works in a department that has not yet reopened, said he was called in by plant management to look at the changes that have been made in the plant.
+Salaheldin Ahmed, who works in a department that has not yet reopened, said he was called in by plant management to look at changes in the plant.

 “They fixed a lot of things,” he said, describing how workers would be spread apart where possible.